 Fruit and vegetable production in Hungary

-TL;DR – Overview of the horticultural grower sectors in Hungary – What are the challenges and opportunities today?
+Analysis – Horticultural grower sectors in Hungary: What are the challenges and opportunities today?

 The most picturesque photos of the Hungarian landscape always show draw wells rising out of the horizon in the the meadows and pastures of the Hungarian Great Plains, verdant green forests covering the sloping hillsides in the North and West, or hilltop castles overlooking golden fields of wheat, criss-crossed by wide, blue rivers and of course, dormant volcanoes rising above the aquamarine blue of Lake Balaton.